 Step 2: Get your PTIN from the IRS

 Anyone who prepares federal tax returns for money must have a valid Preparer Tax Identification Number (PTIN).
 You obtain it from the IRS.
 Getting a PTIN registers you as an “unenrolled preparer,” granting you the minimum level of clearance to prepare federal taxes.
-You use the PTIN to identify yourself as a paid preparer in the returns you prepare for your clients.
+You use the PTIN to identify yourself as a paid preparer in the returns you draw up for your clients.

-You can obtain your PTIN online, and its free.
+You can obtain your PTIN online, and it’s free.
 To get a PTIN, you must

 - Be at least 18 years old